Mhora19/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script copies all the html files from the working directory this script moves all files begging with uppercase this script deletes all current working directories
+this script copies all the html files from the working directory this script moves all files begging with uppercase this script deletes all current working directories file 18, life is a series of commas